 Emblems

-Blending Western and Haïtian iconography, the Crown of Navassa features pearled arches.
+The Royal Crown of Navassa is a heraldic emblem rather than a physical one.
+The Crown of Navassa features traditional symbolism such as golden arches.
+However, there are unique symbols important to Navassa.
 The phoenixes rising from flames symbolize rebirth and renewal - a nod to the Arms of Henry Christophe, later King Henry I of Haïti, who is a cognatic ancestor of the Royal Family.
-An escallop (seashell) representing La Sirène, Navassa’s tutelary deity, sits atop the crown.
+An seashell represents Navassa as a maritime-inspired kingdom, and also a direct connection to the Most Royal & Illustrious Order of the Simbi, of which The Queen is Sovereign of the Order.

 Royal Coat of Arms